- Home

 What is hay fever?

-These allergens are harmless to most people.
-But hay fever sufferers have an immune system that recognises these allergens as foreign.
-It therefore tries to protect the body by releasing natural chemicals into the bloodstream – one of which is called histamine.
+These allergens are harmless to most, but hay fever sufferers have an immune system that recognises these allergens as foreign.
+It therefore tries to protect the body by releasing natural chemicals into the bloodstream, one of which is called histamine.

 These natural chemicals cause mucous membranes in the eyes, nose, and throat to become irritated and itchy as they work to eject the allergen from the body.

-Hay fever symptoms usually start in early springtime, once pollen reaches a level of around 10 grains per cubic millimetre (gr/m³).
-Symptoms can then last until September (or even October) but will usually vary each day.
-This is because pollen count alters depending on the weather – for example, it’ll decrease if it rains hard or is cold, and increase if it’s a very dry, sunny day.
+Hay fever symptoms usually start in early springtime, once pollen levels reach around 10 grains per cubic millimetre (gr/m³).
+Symptoms can then last until September (or even October), but will usually vary daily.
+This is because pollen count alters depending on the weather – for example, it’ll decrease if it rains hard or is cold, and increase if it’s very dry and sunny.

 Grass pollen (May to July) is the most common allergen, though tree (February to June), weed, and mould (June to September) pollen can also cause the allergic reaction that we recognise as hay fever.